edthetechie/GovDocHarvester/README.md

 http://127.0.0.1:5000
 ```

-Now you can search through documents, and if a local PDF is not available, users will be redirected to the corresponding archive.gov page.
+Now you can search through documents, and if a local PDF is not available, users will be redirected to the corresponding archives.gov page.

 ## 📝 Advanced Configuration